VacSIM: Learning Effective Strategies for COVID-19 Vaccine Distribution using Reinforcement Learning: Results

 \subsection{Model Setup}

-We extracted the State-wise time series data of COVID-19 characteristics from the website https://mohfw.gov.in/ and used them in the experiments as described below.\\ The five States chosen for this study, i.e., Assam, Delhi, Jharkhand, Maharashtra and Nagaland are representative of possible scenarios for the vaccine distribution problem, i.e., high incidence(Maharashtra and Delhi), moderate incidence (Assam) and low incidence (Jharkhand and Nagaland).
+We extracted the State-wise time series data of COVID-19 characteristics from the website of Ministry of Health and Family Welfare of India. \footnote[1]{https://mohfw.gov.in/} and used them in the experiments as described in \textbf{Figure 2}.
+In order to determine vaccine allocation in the near future, we require future scenarios of COVID-19.
+Thus, in order to train VacSIM, we projected Susceptible, Confirmed, Recovered cases from 1 December 2020 to 26 December 2020 using SEIR model (refer supplementary for model details).
+The five States chosen for this study, i.e., Assam, Delhi, Jharkhand, Maharashtra and Nagaland are representative of possible scenarios for the vaccine distribution problem, i.e., high incidence (Maharashtra and Delhi), moderate incidence (Assam) and low incidence (Jharkhand and Nagaland).
 In choosing the five different States, we hope to generalize our predictions to other States across the spectrum while minimizing the bias introduced into the learning by a widely variant \textit{COVID-19} incidence across the country.